Meet the Women Senators Who Helped Stop the Health Care Bill

 Her opposition to the health care plan made her a target of President Donald Trump, who tweeted that she had "really let the Republicans, and our country, down" when she voted against a motion that led to the Friday morning vote.
 The administration also reportedly called Murkowski and Alaska Sen. Dan Sullivan threatening that there would be consequences over her position on the repeal.

-Sen. Susan Collins of Maine was first elected to the U.S. Senate in 1996 and was last reelected in 2014.
+Susan Collins, of Maine, was first elected to the U.S. Senate in 1996 and was last reelected in 2014.
 She will be up for reelection again in 2020, though she is said to be seriously considering a run for governor of Maine.
 It would be her second time vying for the governorship—she lost to independent Sen. Angus King in 1994.

 Collins has said she could not support the Obamacare repeal because of the impact it would have had on Americans seeking coverage.
 “I can’t support a bill that will greatly increase premiums for our older Americans,” Collins told MSNBC in June.
 “I cannot support a bill that is going to result in tens of millions of people losing their health insurance.”